PuerkitoBio/gocrawl/README.md

 *    **End** : `End(reason EndReason)`.
 Called when the crawling ends, with an [`EndReason`][er] flag as argument.

 *    **Error** : `Error(err *CrawlError)`.
 Called when an error occurs.
 Errors do **not** stop the crawling execution.
 A [`CrawlError`][ce] instance is passed as argument.
-This specialized error implementation includes - among other interesting fields - an `ErrorKind` field that details the step where the error occurred.
+This specialized error implementation includes - among other interesting fields - a `Kind` field that indicates the step where the error occurred.

-*    **ComputeDelay** : `ComputeDelay(host string, optsDelay time.Duration, robotsDelay time.Duration, lastFetch time.Duration) time.Duration`.
+*    **ComputeDelay** : `ComputeDelay(host string, di *DelayInfo, lastFetch *FetchInfo) time.Duration`.
 Called by a worker before requesting a URL.
-Arguments are the host's name, the configured crawl delay (from the Options), the robots.txt crawl delay (if any), and the duration of the last fetch, so that it is possible to adapt to the current responsiveness of the host.
+Arguments are the host's name, the crawl delay information (delays from the Options struct, from the robots.txt, and the last used delay), and the last fetch information, so that it is possible to adapt to the current responsiveness of the host.
 It returns the delay to use.

-*    **Fetch** : `Fetch(u *url.URL, userAgent string) (*http.Response, error)`.
+*    **Fetch** : `Fetch(u *url.URL, userAgent string, headRequest bool) (res *http.Response, err error)`.
 The `DefaultExtender.Fetch` implementation uses the default `http.Client` to fetch the pages.
 It will automatically follow redirects up to 10 times (see the [net/http doc for Client struct][netclient]).
+If `headRequest` is `true`, a HEAD request is made instead of a GET.

+*    **RequestGet** : `RequestGet(headRes *http.Response) bool`.
+Indicates if the crawler should proceed with a GET request based on the HEAD request's response.
+This method is only called if a HEAD request was requested (either via the global `HeadBeforeGet` option, or via the `Filter()` return value).
+The default implementation always returns `true`.

 *    **RequestRobots** : `RequestRobots(u *url.URL, robotAgent string) (request bool, data []byte)`.
 Asks whether the robots.txt URL should be fetched.
 If `false` is returned as first value, the `data` value is considered to be the robots.txt cached content, and is used as such.
 The `DefaultExtender.RequestRobots` implementation returns `true, nil`.

 *    **FetchedRobots** : `FetchedRobots(res *http.Response)`.
 Called when the robots.txt URL has been fetched from the host.

-*    **Filter** : `Filter(u *url.URL, from *url.URL, isVisited bool) (enqueue bool, priority int)`.
+*    **Filter** : `Filter(u *url.URL, from *url.URL, isVisited bool) (enqueue bool, priority int, headRequest HeadRequestMode)`.
 Called when deciding if a URL should be enqueued for visiting.
 It receives the target `*url.URL` link, the source `*url.URL` link (where this URL was found, `nil` for the seeds), and a `bool` is visited flag, indicating if this URL has already been visited in this crawling execution.
-It returns a `bool` flag ordering gocrawl to visit (`true`) or ignore (`false`) the URL, and a priority value, **ignored at the moment**.
-However, even if the function returns true, the URL must still comply to these rules:
+It returns a `bool` flag ordering gocrawl to visit (`true`) or ignore (`false`) the URL, a priority value, **ignored at the moment**, and whether or not to request a HEAD before a GET (if `HrmDefault` is returned, the global `HeadBeforeGet` setting is used, while `HrmRequest` and `HrmIgnore` override the global setting).
+Even if the function returns `true` to enqueue the URL for visiting, it must still comply to these rules:

 1. It must be an absolute URL
 2. It must have a `http/https` scheme